oZwZo/DeepRUOTv2/README.md

 ## Evaluation

  After training, model checkpoints will be generated in the `results/` directory: `model_final` and `score_final`, which can then be used to inference trajectories.
 We provide a Jupyter notebook to plot the learned results in `evaluation/plot.ipynb`.
+Downstream analysis can be conducted using the provided notebook in `evaluation/analysis.ipynb`.

 ## Contact information